Site-specific architecture: History

 For several centuries architecture was concerned mainly with decorative and cosmetic structures that stood out from their environments.
-This for example seen in the Renaissance period, whereby structures were dedicated to symmetry and proportion rather than organic lines and shapes.
+This was for example seen in the Renaissance period, whereby structures were dedicated to symmetry and proportion rather than organic lines and shapes.

 More recent iterations of architectural styles eventually moved away from the styles of classical architecture as moved towards modernism.
 This shift happened as a result of art periods such as the Bauhaus and De Stijl which introduced the idea of function into architecture.
 Modernist architecture can be seen in many movements such as expressionist, constructivist and art deco.
 The American Modernist period saw the re-emergence of site-specific architecture where architects considered the forms of their structures and how they would blend into their surrounding environments.
 Contemporary interpretations of site-specific architecture are notably seen in the 1950s when Frank Lloyd Wright coined the term organic architecture, this interpretation of site-specific architecture revolves around design that coexists with the pre-existing elements of a site.

 21st century 'contemporary architecture' structures are no longer limited to the boundaries of previous centuries.
 There are now innovative materials and tools which can assist architects in their designs making it easier to create buildings in unprecedented forms.
 Sustainability is at the forefront of contemporary architects thinking due to the climate change emergency, this move towards eco-conscious buildings has assisted in the re-emergence of site-specific designs.